HTML sitemaps might seem like a relic from the old days of web development, but you’d be wrong to think they are no longer needed for SEO.

 Anchor text is an important factor for the overall keyword targeting of a given page.
 Pages with lots of ‘horizontal’ or ‘cross’ links from other pages internally on your site will provide benefit to the targeted keyword rankings.

-Using generic anchor text such as ‘click here’ is not descriptive and provides very little or no benefit, whereas descriptive anchor text helps give a small benefit the keyword rankings of the receiving page, along with making it easier for search engines to navigate your site.
+Using generic anchor text such as ‘click here’ is not descriptive and provides very little or no benefit, whereas descriptive anchor text such as; book a free consultation, helps give a small benefit to the keyword rankings of the receiving page, along with making it easier for search engines to navigate your site.

 As a HTML sitemap naturally has lots of internal links to all the pages on your site, this is a great opportunity to add in some descriptive anchor text links to every page on your website.